stimms/Blog/blog/source/_posts/storage-costs.md

 3. Paying for SANs or NAS which is much more expensive than just disk

 So let's break this thing down.
 First off why are we backing up to tape still?
 I've seen a couple of arguments.
 The first is that tape is less costly than backing up to online storage.
 I had to look up some information on tapes because when I was last involved with them they were 250GB native.
 Turns out that they're up to 5TB native now(StorageTek T10000 T2).
 That's a lot of storage!
 Tapes have two listed capacity: a native capacity and a compressed capacity.
-The compressed capacity is 2x the native capacity â€“ the theory being that you can gzip files on the tape and get extra capacity for free.
+The compressed capacity is 2x the native capacity "“ the theory being that you can gzip files on the tape and get extra capacity for free.
 I don't know if people still get 2x compression with newer file formats as many of them integrate compression already.

 These tapes go for something like $150, so that's pretty frigging cheap!
 To get the same capacity on cloud services will cost you